MeenaAru/AWS-Cloud/Cloud Concepts.md

 4) Consolidate billing across multiple AWS accounts.

 5) Configure AWS services across multiple accounts.

+#### AWS Service Control Policies (or AWS Organizations Policies) are a type of organization policy that you can use to manage permissions for all accounts in your organization.
+SCPs offer central control over the maximum available permissions for all member accounts in your organization.
+SCPs help you to ensure member accounts stay within your organization's access control guidelines.
+In SCPs, you can restrict which AWS services, resources, and individual API actions the users and roles in each member account can access.
+When AWS Organizations blocks access to a service, resource, or API action for a member account, a user or role in that account cannot access it.
+This block remains in effect even if an administrator of a member account explicitly grants such permissions in an IAM policy.

+##  Amazon Cloud Directory
+Is a cloud-native, highly scalable, high-performance directory service that provides web-based directories to make it easy for you to organize and manage all your application resources such as users, groups, locations, devices, and policies, and the rich relationships between them.

 ## AWS Systems Manager
 Gives you visibility and control of your infrastructure on AWS.
 Systems Manager provides a unified user interface so you can view operational data from multiple AWS services and allows you to automate operational tasks across your AWS resources.